JacksonBurns/fastprop/README.md

 Feature requests and bug reports are **very** appreciated!

 # Installing `fastprop`
-`fastprop` supports Mac, Windows, and Linux on Python versions 3.8 to 3.12.
+`fastprop` supports Mac, Windows, and Linux on Python versions 3.8 or newer.
 Installing from `pip` is the best way to get `fastprop`, but if you need to check out a specific GitHub branch or you want to contribute to `fastprop` a source installation is recommended.
 Pending interest from users, a `conda` package will be added.